 Phthalates work as softeners in skincare products.
 Several research studies have proved that phthalates have some harmful effects on hormones.

-If one wants to avoid these chemicals, it’s not easy to shop for products without phthalates because manufacturers aren’t required to list the specific chemicals that makeup fragrances and those fragrances can often contain phthalates, which are used to make smells last longer.
+If you want to avoid these chemicals, it’s not easy.
+Manufacturers aren’t required to list the specific chemicals that make up fragrances, and those fragrances can often contain phthalates, which help make smells last longer.

 Alternatives to phthalates:

-- Diethyl Phthalate (CAS 84-66-2) which is mainly used as a solvent and a fixative in fragrances as the choice of alternative to diethyl phthalate in personal care products.
+- Diethyl Phthalate (CAS 84-66-2) which is useful as a solvent and a fixative in fragrances as the alternative to diethyl phthalate in personal care products.

 - Di Propylene Glycol is an excellent, inexpensive and odourless alternative.
-It is considered to be a better solvent than propylene glycol.
+It is a better solvent than propylene glycol.

 - Isopropyl Myristate also represents a well-known option.